By Bill Gilman

 The key to the game was the play of the Fitchburg defense over the final three quarters.
 Giving up scores on two of the first two North Middlesex possessions (TD runs by Josh LeBlanc and Adam Fournier), the Red Raider defense looked very much like the one that had given up an average of 34 points a game over the first three weeks of the season.

 After Fitchburg (1-3) grabbed a 21-14 lead early in the second quarter on a 5-yard touchdown run by Avery Perry, North Middlesex put together another long drive with little resistance.
+The Patriots moved the ball from their own 24 into Fitchburg territory, mostly on the legs of Fournier and Mark Thomas.

 But then, on second and 3 from the 34, Fournier was stopped for a 2-yard gain.
 On third down, the middle of the Fitchburg defensive line met Fournier in the backfield and dropped him for a loss.
 On fourth and 3, Patriots’ QB Josh LeBlanc rolled out, only to be swarmed under for a loss, turning the ball over on downs.